CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-api-resource-model.md

 ### Tenant Spaces & System Space

 API Server stores all API Resources and manages the access to these resources.
-Another layer of separation is needed if we want all tenants to have their own API resources without worrying about name conflicts.
+Another layer of separation is needed if we want tenants to have their own API resources without worrying about name conflicts.

 We achieve this by implementing a new concept "space".
 A space is pretty much a virtual cluster.
 It contains both namespace-scoped resources and cluster-scoped resources.

-When a tenant is initialized, by default a space with the same tenant name is created.
+When a tenant is initialized, by default a space with the name of the tenant is created.

 Below are some examples resources in a space for tenant "t1":

 >- **/api/v1/tenants/t1/namespaces/default/pods/pod1**
 >- **/api/v1/tenants/t1/persistentvolumes/pv1**

+As we can see, spaces provides an extra layer of resource separation.
+Under a certain space, a tenant can freely create their own resources like namespaces or PVs.
+They don't need to worry about naming conflicts.

-All the original API resources form the **system space**, which by default is only accessible to system tenant users.
+If an API resource is not under any tenant space, then it's in the **system space**.
+There is only one system space in the whole cluster, which by default is only accessible to system tenant users.

-Example resources of system space:
+Example resources in the system space:

 >- **/api/v1/namespaces/default/pods/pod1**
 >- **/api/v1/persistentvolumes/pv1**